• 177 can be written using four 4's:

 • 177 is the least > 0 such that

 177 is digitally balanced in base 2 and base 4, because in such bases it contains all the possibile digits an equal number of times.

-177 is an esthetic number in base 15, because in such base it adjacent digits differ by 1.
+177 is an esthetic number in base 15, because in such base its adjacent digits differ by 1.

-It is a semiprime because it is the product of two primes, and also an emirpimes, since its reverse is a distinct semiprime: 771 = 3 ⋅257.
+It is a semiprime because it is the product of two primes, and also a Blum integer, because the two primes are equal to 3 mod 4, and also an emirpimes, since its reverse is a distinct semiprime: 771 = 3 ⋅257.

 It is a cyclic number.

 It is a Leyland number of the form 72 + 27.